 There are so many types of brushes and it really depends on your dog’s coat type.
 We asked Betelek for the two types that are the handiest for the typical pet parent.

 - The Slicker Brush is one of the best brushes for consumers and can be used for pretty much anything.
-The Grip n’ Groom by iHeartDogs has an innovative, ergonomic design so it’s easier for you to hold onto and less likely to slip during grooming.

 - Pin Brushes are another popular option.
 Often used on shedding breeds and longer-coated dogs, these brushes help pull dander out and bring oils up, leaving the coat shiny.